YemajiConcept/MFA-Biometrics_Cloud/README.md

 ## Acknowledgments
-This project was developed as part of a dissertation under the supervision of Dr. Hassan Malik at Staffordshire University.
+This project was developed as part of a dissertation under the supervision of Dr. Ange Aly at Staffordshire University.
 Special thanks to the university staff, family, and friends for their support.